eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 ### MN-BaB: Branching

 The **branch()** method takes a problem instance and splits it into two subproblems.
-This means deciding which unstable ReLU node to split and adding additional constraints to both resulting subproblems enforcing $<0$ or $\geq0$, on the input of the split neuron.
+This means deciding which unstable ReLU node to split and adding additional constraints to both resulting subproblems enforcing $\hat{z}<0$ or $\hat{z}\geq0$, on the input of the split neuron.

 ![Alt Text](/assets/blog/mn-bab/split_constraints.png){: .blogpost-img80}

 {: .blogpost-caption}
 *The split constraints that are added to the generated subproblems.*

 The choice of which node to split has a significant impact on how many subproblems we have to consider during the Branch-and-Bound process until we can prove a property.
 Therefore, we aim to choose a neuron that minimizes the total number of problems we have to consider.
-To do this, we define a proxy score trying to capture the bound improvement resulting from any particular split.
+To this end, we define a proxy score trying to capture the bound improvement resulting from any particular split.
 Note that the optimal branching decision depends on the bounding method that is used, as different bounding methods might profit differently from additional constraints resulting from the split.

-As our bounding method relies on MNCs, we design a proxy score that is specifically tailored to them, called the Active Constraint Score (ACS).
+As our bounding method relies on MNCs, we design a proxy score that is specifically tailored to them, called the *Active Constraint Score* (**ACS**).
 ACS determines the sensitivity of the final optimization objective with respect to the MNCs and then, for each node, computes the cumulative sensitivity of all constraints containing that node.
 We then split the node with the highest cumulative sensitivity.

-We further propose Cost Adjusted Branching (CAB) to scale this branching score by the expected cost of performing a particular split.
+We further propose *Cost Adjusted Branching* (**CAB**) to scale this branching score by the expected cost of performing a particular split.
 This cost can differ significantly, as only the intermediate bounds after the split layer have to be recomputed, making splits in later layers computationally cheaper.

 ### Why use multi-neuron constraints?

 Using MNCs for bounding, while making the bounds more precise, is computationally costly.
 The intuitive argument why it still helps verification performance is that the number of subproblems solved during Branch-and-Bound grows exponentially with the depth of the subproblem tree.
 A more precise bounding method that can verify subproblems earlier (at a smaller depth), can therefore save us exponentially many subproblems that we do not need to solve, which more than compensates for the increased computational cost.

 This benefit is more pronounced the larger the considered network and the more dependencies there are between neurons in the same layer.
-Most established benchmarks (e.g., from [VNNComp](https://sites.google.com/view/vnn2021)) are based on very small networks or use training methods designed for ease of verification at the cost of natural accuracy, to make their certification tractable.
-This makes them less representative of networks used in practice.
+Most established benchmarks (e.g., from [VNNComp](https://sites.google.com/view/vnn2021)) are based on very small networks or use training methods designed for ease of verification at the cost of natural accuracy.
+While this makes their certification tractable, they are less representative of networks used in practice.
 Therefore, we suggest focusing on larger, more challenging networks with higher natural accuracy (and more intra-layer dependencies) for the evaluation of the next generation of verifiers.
 There, the benefits of MNCs are particularly pronounced, leading us to believe that they represent a promising direction.

 ### Experiments
-We studied the effect of MN-BaB's components in an ablation study on the first 100 test images of the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
-We aimed to prove that there is no adversarial example within an $l_\infty$ ball of radius $\epsilon=1/255$ and reported the number of verified samples (within a timeout of 600 seconds) and the corresponding average runtime.
+We study the effect of MN-BaB's components in an ablation study on the first 100 test images of the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+We aim to prove that there is no adversarial example within an $\ell_\infty$ ball of radius $\epsilon=1/255$ and report the number of verified samples (within a timeout of 600 seconds) and the corresponding average runtime.
-We considered two networks of identical architecture that only differ in the strength of their adversarial training method.
+We consider two networks of identical architecture that only differ in the strength of their adversarial training method.
 ResNet6-A is weakly regularized while ResNet6-B is more strongly regularized, i.e. employs stronger adversarial training.

 ![Alt Text](/assets/blog/mn-bab/ablation_study.png){: .blogpost-img50}